Glareone/Oauth2-workflows-using-VueJS/README.md

 Scheme:

 ![OAuth2-credentials-grant](Credentials-Grant-flow.png)
-* Credentials Grant flow doesn't require to use /auth endpoint.
+* Credentials Grant flow doesn't require to use /auth endpoint
 * Client and Owner is the same in this flow.
-Uses CliendID and ClientSecret to get access token.
+Uses CliendID and ClientSecret to get access token
 * Doesn't require a refresh token.
 * Ease explanation could be found here https://auth0.com/docs/flows/concepts/client-credentials